Why I created this Website:

 - Underwater videography

-- Awareness Advocate for the National Organization of Rare Disorders and the Vasculitis Foundation.
+- Rare Disease Awareness Advocate for the National Organization of Rare Disorders, 2007 to present.

 - First Aid and CPR Instructor, American Red Cross, 1993 to 2002.

 - Graduate-Student Member, Institutional Review Board, CSUF, 1993 to 1996.

 - Reaching Beyond the Clouds: From Undiagnosed to Climbing Mt.
 Everest, published August 2011

 - Banner on the Moon, a feature-length documentary chronicling my journey (2016).

 - Manuscript publication, International Journal of Sport Psychology, 1999.